WordPress/gutenberg/packages/env/README.md

 	}
 }
 ```

+After you create a `.vscode/launch.json` file in your repository, you probably want to add it to your [global gitignore file](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files#configuring-ignored-files-for-all-repositories-on-your-computer) so that it stays private for you and is not committed to the repository.

 Once your IDEs Xdebug settings have been enabled, you should just have to launch the debugger, put a breakpoint on any line of PHP code, and then refresh your browser!